open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 sensitive information when configuring these extensions for remote access, as they might expose it accidentally.

-### Forwarding

-A forwarding extension is used when you need to collect telemetry that's not natively supported by the Collector.
-For example, the `http_forwarder` extension can receive and forward HTTP payloads.
-Forwarding extensions are similar to receivers and exporters so the same security considerations apply.

 ### Collector's internal telemetry

 <!--- INSERT RECOMMENDATIONS HERE.
 For example: